Walter Breuning: Death

 In an interview with the Associated Press in autumn 2010, Breuning stated that he had no fear or rejection of change—especially death.
 "We're all going to die.
 Some people are scared of dying.
 Never be afraid to die.
 Because you're born to die," he said.

 On March 31, 2011, Breuning was hospitalized in Great Falls for an unspecified illness.
 Then-Governor of Montana Brian Schweitzer visited him in the hospital on April 6 and 8, 2011.
 He died peacefully in his sleep of natural causes at 3:30 pm local time on April 14, 2011.

 At the time of his death, Breuning was the third-oldest living person in the world as well as the second-oldest living American, behind Besse Cooper, and the oldest living man.
-He was succeeded as the world's oldest living man by Japanese man Jiroemon Kimura who later became the oldest man ever.
+He was succeeded as the world's oldest living man by fellow 114-year old Horacio Celi Mendoza of Peru.

 Before he died, Breuning shared a prayer with his pastor.
 He said "Talked to Him this morning.
 Reminded Him of our agreement."
 His pastor asked what the agreement was.
 Breuning said, "If I'm not going to get better, I'm supposed to go now."